JibyJoje/Kubernetes/README.md

     - Monitoring container health
     - Configuring applications based on the container in which they will run
     - Keeping interactions between containers secure

+## Kubernetes Architecture
+- **Node (minion)** - A machine (Physical or Virtual) on which kubernetes is installed.
+It is a worker machine where Kubernetes launches its containers.

+- **Cluster** - A set of nodes grouped together (for fault tolerant and sharing load).

+- **Master** - It's another node which has kubernetes installed on it and is configured as the master.
+The master watches over the nodes on the cluster and is responsible for the orchestration of the work on the nodes.

+**Installing Kubernetes installed the following components:**

+	- API Server
+	- Etcd service
+	- Kubelet service
+	- Container Runtime
+	- Controller
+	- Scheduler
+API Server - Acts as the front-end for the kubernetes service.
+Users, management devices, CLI all talk to the API server to communicate with the Kubernetes Cluster.
+Etcd service - It is a distributed key-value store which stores information that is required by Kubernetes to manage the cluster.
+Scheduler - It is responsible for distributing work on the containers across multiple nodes.
+It looks for new containers and assigns them to nodes.
+Controller - It is the brain of the kubernetes technology which is responsible for noticing and responding when a node, container or an endpoint goes down.
+The controller makes decisions to bring up new containers in such cases.
+Container Runtime - It is the underlying software that is used to run containers (e.g. Docker) Kubelet - The agent that runs on each node in the cluster.
+The kubelet is responsible for making sure that the containers are running on the nodes as expected.